R0GU3-wq/Admin-reports/2025-05-14/Talal-Kernel-Watch-2025-05-14.md

     }
 ```
 - **Matched CVEs**:
-- CVE-2024-58085: "In the Linux kernel, the following vulnerability has been resolved:

-tomoyo: don't emit warning in tomoyo_write_control()

-syzbot is reporting too large allocation warning at tomoyo_write_control(),
-for one can write a very very long line without new line character.
-To fix
-this warning, I use __GFP_NOWARN rather than checking for KMALLOC_MAX_SIZE,
-for practically a valid line should be always shorter than 32KB where the
-"too small to fail" memory-allocation rule applies.

-One might try to write a valid line that is longer than 32KB, but such
-request will likely fail with -ENOMEM.
-Therefore, I feel that separately
-returning -EINVAL when a line is longer than KMALLOC_MAX_SIZE is redundant.
-There is no need to distinguish over-32KB and over-KMALLOC_MAX_SIZE."
-(Similarity: 51)
 - CVE-2025-21961: "In the Linux kernel, the following vulnerability has been resolved:

 eth: bnxt: fix truesize for mb-xdp-pass case